awsbpfeiff/Systems-Manager-Labs/Lab_13_OpsCenter.md

     easily respond to events with SSM automation runbooks (think Create a ServiceNow incident)

-Here is an existing tutorial on how to set this up here:
+Here is an additional tutorial:

 <https://www.youtube.com/watch?v=r6ilQdxLcqY>

-This walks you through the initial configuration of OpsCenter and triggering different events.
+This covers much of the same material as above but allows you to listen to the instructor and learn at your own pace.